chessai/nike/README.md

 4. Configure `kexec.justdoit`.
 See justdoit.nix for available options.
    This will require knowing things about the target system, most of which you can find out via `fdisk -l`.
+5. importing `autoreboot.nix` is not necessary, HOWEVER, it is a useful safety net.
+If the network isn't working on kexec, it will be impossible to recover the machine.
+Autoreboot will reboot automatically at the end of each hour.
+It needs to be stopped immediately before executing `justdoit`.
 See the example provided configuration.nix for reference.

 ### Configure the target config